polius/meteornext-docs/docs/getting-started.md

 meteornext/meteornext
 ```

-🚀 You can now login again with your user credentials.
+🚀 You can now log in again with your user credentials.

 ```bash
 http://host-ip:1234